 Much of our values and goals, what we want, are culturally induced or the result of our ignorance.
 Reduce our ignorance and you change our values.
 One trivial example is our intellectual curiosity.
 If we don’t need to figure out what we want on our own, our curiosity is impaired.

-A singleton won’t extrapolate human volition but implement an artificial set values as a result of abstract high-order contemplations about rational conduct.
+A singleton won’t extrapolate human volition but implement an artificial set of values as a result of abstract high-order contemplations about rational conduct.

 With knowledge comes responsibility, with wisdom comes sorrow

 Rationality was meant to help us achieve our goals, e.g. become a better hunter.
-Rationality was designed to tell us what we ought to do (instrumental goals) to achieve what we want to do (terminal goals).
+Rationality was designed to tell us what we ought to do (instrumental goals) in order to achieve what we want to do (terminal goals).
 Yet what actually happens is that we are told, that we will learn, what we ought to want.

 If an agent becomes more knowledgeable and smarter then this does not leave its goal-reward-system intact if it is not especially designed to be stable.
 An agent who originally wanted to become a better hunter and feed his tribe would end up wanting to eliminate poverty in Obscureistan.
 The question is, how much of this new “wanting” is the result of using rationality to achieve terminal goals and how much is a side-effect of using rationality, how much is left of the original values versus the values induced by a feedback loop between the toolkit and its user?